golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/qc3/datadiary2.md

     * Include only the town of Grizzly Flats.
   * ctp: `"DATE_COMPLETED">='2018-01-01T00:00:00.000'`
     * Include only treatments that were completed on or after Jan.
 1, 2018, the year Trestle broke ground.
-  * ptp: `"STATUS" IN ('Completed','Under Contract and In Progress')`
-    * Include only treatments that have the status Completed or Under Contract and In Progress. **DOUBLE CHECK IF THIS IS THE CORRECT WAY TO FILTER FOR THESE**
   * cop: `"DATE_COMPLETED">='2007-01-01T00:00:00.000'`
     * Include only treatments that were completed on or after Jan.
 1, 2007, the maximum amount of time subject matter experts say treatments in an Eldorado-type forest are viable.
   * tdu: `"Treatment" NOT IN ('Rx Burn','Rx Burn - High Priority','No Understory Burn')`
     * Include only planned treatments other than Rx burn from this dataset per USFS Eldorado National Forest GIS specialist.
-'No understory burn' indicates areas not planned for treatment in the Trestle Project and are therefore also filtered out. **< DOUBLE CHECK**
+'No understory burn' indicates areas not planned for treatment in the Trestle Project and are therefore also filtered out.
   * tbo: Not applicable, dataset shows all planned understory prescribed burns.
 Use this set for understory prescribed fire instead of `tdu`.
+  * cp819: Not applicable, this data includes only the fire perimeter on Aug.
+19 as reported by the U.S. Forest Service.

 * Run QGIS function `Fix geometries` on all layers saving as `.gpkg` files with naming convention `fx-[abbreviation]`.

-* Calculate the area of every shape of every `fx-` layer using QGIS: **CHECK COLUMNS BEING USED FOR AREA/ACREAGE**
+* Calculate the area of every shape of every `fx-` layer using QGIS:
   * Right click layer > Open Attribute Table
     * Open field calculator (Ctrl/Cmd + i)
       * `Output field name` = QGIS_ACRES
+      * `Output field type` = Decimal number (real)
       * `Expression` = $area/4046.86
       * Click `OK`
       * Toggle editing mode (Ctrl/Cmd + E)